w3c-webmob/netinfo-usecases/README.md

 ![Spotify sync menu](images/ios_spotify_sync_menu.png)

 ### Rdio
-The Rdio application allows users to control both the quality of audio and synchronization over either WIFI or cellular.
-The options available are "alway" (cellular or WIFI), "Wi-Fi only", or "never".
+The Rdio application allows users to control both the quality of audio and synchronization over either Wi-Fi or cellular.
+The options available are "alway" (cellular or Wi-Fi), "Wi-Fi only", or "never".

 ![Rdio's settings menu](images/rdio_settings.png)

 ### AppStore Application
-The AppStore does not allow users to download applications over 100Mbs unless they are on WIFI.
+The AppStore does not allow users to download applications over 100Mbs unless they are on Wi-Fi.

 ![image](images/appstore_cell_limit.png)

-Although the store will allow the user to purchase an application, it will queue the application for download for when the user next connects to WIFI.
+Although the store will allow the user to purchase an application, it will queue the application for download for when the user next connects to Wi-Fi.

-If the user transitions from WIFI to cellular in the middle of a large download, iOS stops the download and warns the user.
+If the user transitions from Wi-Fi to cellular in the middle of a large download, iOS stops the download and warns the user.

 ![image](images/ios_cell_switch.png)